Metolius River water in Oregon

 Check ODFW Central Zone rules, Grandview flow, weather, and exact bridge/reach boundaries first.

-Camp Sherman and Bridge 99 are common anchors, but read the regulations before choosing water.
+Camp Sherman and Bridge 99 are common anchors, but read the rules before choosing water.

 Yes in many areas, but clear cold water, selective fish, and strict rules make careful movement important.